lsst/fgcmcal/cookbook/README.md

 Butler currently supported by `fgcmcal`), optimal performance is obtained by specifying a single "reference" ccd on the command line (e.g. `ccd=13`) and setting the config variable `checkAllCcds = True` (which is the default).
-The alternative is to specify all the desired CCDs and set `checkAllCcds=False`, e.g., "--ccd 0..8^10..103".
+The alternative is to specify all the desired CCDs and set `checkAllCcds = False`, e.g., "ccd=0..8^10..103".
 However, this is slower than the first option, and the improvement in speed in the first option is greater the more visits are specified.
-If instead you want to process all the visits in a rerun selected by filter, field, or some other dataid field, then by using a reference ccd and setting `checkAllCcds=True` you can speed things up by a factor of approximately 100 relative to the alternative (naming CCDs specifically).
+If instead you want to process all the visits in a rerun selected by filter, field, or some other dataid field, then by using a reference ccd and setting `checkAllCcds = True` you can speed things up by a factor of approximately 100 relative to the alternative (naming CCDs specifically).
 For config settings, please see the [sample config](fgcmBuildStarsHsc.py).